Battle of Vercors: Mixed signals

-In the weeks leading up to the Operation Overlord, the invasion of Normandy, on 6 June 1944, the instructions given by the Allies to the maquis on the Vercors Massif were contradictory and inconsistent.
-Should the maquis rise against the Germans immediately after D-Day or wait until later when they could be of maximum help to the Allies?
-The contradictions are illustrated by the differences in the D-Day messages of the Allied commander Dwight D. Eisenhower and Free French leader Charles de Gaulle.
-Eisenhower urged all the maquis in France to be cautious and patient; De Gaulle's emotional message was interpreted by the maquis as a call to take up arms immediately.
-On D-Day, Cammaerts on the Vercors Massif, gave the message to the maquis that, while clandestine sabotage should continue, they should remain hidden as "it would be at least two months before they would be needed".
+In the weeks leading up to the Operation Overlord, the invasion of Normandy, on 6 June 1944, the instructions given by the Allies to the maquis on the Vercors Massif were contradictory and inconsistent on whether the maquis should rise against the Germans immediately after D-Day or should wait until later, when it could be of maximum help to the Allies.

+The contradictions are illustrated by the differences in the D-Day messages of the Allied commander, Dwight D. Eisenhower, and the Free French leader, Charles de Gaulle.
+Eisenhower urged all the maquis in France to be cautious and patient, but de Gaulle's emotional message was interpreted by the maquis as a call to take up arms immediately.

+On D-Day, Cammaerts on the Vercors Massif gave the message to the maquis that clandestine sabotage should continue, but it should remain hidden, as "it would be at least two months before they would be needed".
 Cammaerts knew also that similar uprisings in other areas had been crushed by the Germans.
-To the contrary on June 8, Marcel Descour, the regional leader of the French Resistance, instructed Francois Huet, the new commander of the Vercors marquis, to mobilize.
-When Huet objected that he had neither the men nor the arms to defend Vercors, Descour assured him that the Allies would send reinforcements.
+To the contrary, on June 8, Marcel Descour, the regional leader of the French Resistance, instructed Francois Huet, the new commander of the Vercors maquis, to mobilise.
+Huet objected that he had neither the men nor the arms to defend Vercors, but Descour assured him that the Allies would send reinforcements.

 The Vercors maquis expected the invasion of southern France shortly after D-Day but it took place more than two months later.
-The maquis also anticipated incorrectly that Allied paratroopers would land on the massif to assist them and that they would be supplied with anti-tank and other heavy weapons to fight the Germans.
+The maquis also anticipated incorrectly that Allied paratroopers would land on the massif to assist it and that it would be supplied with anti-tank and other heavy weapons to fight the Germans.
 "We shall not forget the bitterness of having been abandoned alone and without support in time of battle", wired the FFI commander to London.
-The priorities of the Allied forces were the Normandy front and Operation Dragoon in Southern France, not the maquis of Vercors.
+The Allied forces' priorities were the Normandy front and Operation Dragoon, the latter in southern France, and not the maquis of Vercors.

 German attacks

 German repression of the maquis on the Vercors Massif began on 11 June with a reconnaissance-in-force from the city of Grenoble to the village of Saint-Nizier-du-Moucherotte.
 The small German force was repulsed by the maquis controlling the only road leading up the massif to Saint-Nizier.
 On 15 June the Germans returned with artillery and a larger force and forced the maquis to withdraw.

 During the remainder of June, the Germans sent several more probing attacks onto the Vercors.
 The Allies parachuted arms and supplies to the maquis on 27 June and sent an OSS team of 15 American soldiers commanded by Lt.
 Vernon G. Hoppers and a four-man SOE team headed by Major Desmond Longe.
-Longe spoke little or no French and Cammaerts took offense at the unannounced arrival of Longe's team, calling them "unprofessional voyeurs" and asserting his authority as the senior British official in south-eastern France.
+Longe spoke little or no French and Cammaerts took offense at the unannounced arrival of Longe's team, calling them "unprofessional voyeurs" and asserting his authority as the senior British official in southeastern France.